haroldmei/cs224n/README.md

 2, NN basics (forward/backward propogation, Cross Entropy, Softmax and Sigmoid)
 3, word2vec (Cross Entropy loss, Negative sampling, Skipgram vs CBOW)
 4, Sentiment Analysis
+    How to make it work under windows and python 3:
+    1), Fix the data:
+    The dataset in stanfordSentimentTreebank contains corrupted chars and has been fixed using windows notepad.
+    First open the text, then save as another file in 'ANSI' encoding.
+    2), Read file in byte mode:
+    open(filename, "rb")

 Ongoing topics: